benoitlecahain/Schemas/SECURITY.md

 # Security Policy
-No security policy enforce in here sofar as I do not plan to publish my codes and scripts in this repo.
+No security policy enforce in here so far as I don't plan to publish my codes and scripts in this repo.